-With any new medicine or vaccine there is always a possibility of an unexpected side effect.
 You will be provided with a 24h study mobile number.
-If you experience unexpected events or become in any way concerned you can use this to contact one of the study doctors at any time.
+If you experience any of the above events or become in any way concerned you can use this to contact one of the study doctors at any time.
 We will ask you to record these symptoms in the E-Diary too.